 1 Missing World War II Wrecks

-In 2016, the area was scanned with sonar.
-To the outrage of many, Dutch vessels HNLMS De Ruyter and HNLMS Java as well as the British HMS Exeter and HMS Encounter had completely disappeared.
-Significant portions were also missing from the HMS Electra and HNLMS Kortenaer.
-The submarine, the USS Perch, was also nowhere to be found.
+In 2016, sonar scans of the battlefield revealed that the Dutch cruisers HNLMS De Ruyter and HNLMS Java, as well as the British ships HMS Exeter and HMS Encounter, had vanished entirely.
+Significant portions of HMS Electra and HNLMS Kortenaer were also missing, and the American submarine USS Perch could not be located.

 Jana Louise Smit